Path-yang/Path-yang/README.md

 <!--
 **Path-yang/Path-yang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Here are some ideas to get you started:
+My name is Zhenduo and I am currently a sophomore studying Information Systems in NUS Here are some of my work to get you started:

 ---